-Once your nurse assessment is complete, you will be directed to a change room and when you are ready, you will shown to the pre-admission
+Once your nurse assessment is complete, you will be directed to a change room and when you are ready, you will shown to a bed and provided a warm blanket.

 The Anaesthetist will then visit and do a preoperative assessment to discuss your intravenous sedation.